 Who Should Buy Where

-The decision usually comes down to new-tower-versus-village and yield-versus-scarcity.
-Here is how I sort buyers between the two.
+The decision usually comes down to scale-and-tier versus scarcity-and-attainability.
+Here is how I sort buyers between these two buildings.

 According to Miami Realtors, foreign buyers purchased $4.4 billion of South Florida residential property in 2025, up from $3.1 billion in 2024, and the National Association of Realtors counted $56 billion in U.S. residential purchases by international buyers from April 2024 to March 2025.
 That capital flows to both corridors.
 For 30-day-minimum yield plays nearby, see the Brickell luxury condos guide.
 For more on the Grove itself, see the Coconut Grove luxury condos guide.